MKme/ResQ/README.md

 - OLED Wiring startes with VCC on the end then GND- Apparently almost every other OLED in the world outside my shop starts with GND then VCC
 - OLED can be wired backwards as above point and burn your fingers....twice.... but still works after.... sigh....

+## V2.1
+Project files done in KiCAD
+- OLED is now powered 3.3V
+- OLED VCC and Grnd reversed to accomodate the much more common pin layout
+- Spare Signal wires now routed and dont need bodge wires if used

 # Camera Expansion Module (Winter 2020 ETA)